UCI Logo

 2015 – today

-The main reason for the emblem’s modernization in 2015 was the need to decipher the name.
+The primary reason for the emblem’s modernization in 2015 was to clarify the name.
 After the acronym, which now consists of capital letters, is the full name of the Union.
 The words are arranged in three levels and do not exceed the height of the UCI inscription.

-The capital letters of the acronym indicate the wide coverage of countries and types of competitions the organization manages.
+The capital letters of the acronym indicate the organization’s broad coverage of countries and types of competitions it manages.
 They show its stability and the preservation of its positions for over 100 years.

 In the new logo, the ellipse has disappeared, making the composition more compact.
-The primary colors of the bike paths remain.
+The bike paths’ primary colors remain.
 Still, now they are arranged in an element wrapping around the first vertical line of the letter U. The image resembles a bicycle parking area, which is increasingly common in developed countries, and the stripes on the tracks.

 The emblem is stretched forward as if racing along bicycle paths toward the finish line.